Scuba Diver Certification

 The PADI Scuba Diver Certification is three days of scuba diving instruction that lasts approximately five hours per day.
 It’s a subset of the PADI Open Water Diver Course.
 This includes classroom, pool, and two ocean dives.
-This is the new entry level of scuba diving certification from PADI.
-The PADI Scuba Diver Certification card is accepted all over the world.
+This is the new entry level of scuba diving certification from PADI which, upon completion, you'll receive your diving license that's accepted all over the world.

-This course is ideal for people who are enthusiastic to become a diver but don’t have enough time on their hands.
+This course is ideal for people who are enthusiastic to become a diver but don’t have enough time on their hands for the full Open Water Diving Course.
 We run small classes to ensure each student gets the special attention he/she deserves.

 Duration: 3-day course for 5 hours/day

 The PADI Scuba Diver course is comprised of three parts:

 Knowledge Development - Learn basic principles of scuba diving

 Confined Water Dives - Acquire basic scuba skills